Discussing MMA on Irish radio

 Just as I was about to submit blog 1, there was a tweet from Conor McGregor which read ‘I have decided to retire young.
 Thanks for the cheese.
 Catch ya’s later’.
 That was it.
 Twitter went insane.
 Everyone in Ireland went insane.
 Was this real?
 Was there a test failure?
 Is this a game with the UFC?
 Where the rumours of bad behaviour true?

 The answer came to light fairly quickly.
-While Conor was training in Iceland, the UFC where holding a press conference in Las Vegas to promote UFC 200, the biggest show in history.
+While Conor was training in Iceland, the UFC were holding a press conference in Las Vegas to promote UFC 200, the biggest show in history.
 The UFC wanted Conor there, Conor wanted to train and felt he was entitled to a bit of leeway in preparing for the Diaz rematch, the UFC disagreed.

 For me, I am 50/50 on this.
 It is hard to be objective when I am a McGregor supporter.
 But when your boss tells you to do something you basically have to.
 In saying that, when you generate the kind of revenue for your boss that McGregor does, then should you not have a small allowance.
-Especially after the work he has done.
+Especially after the work, he has done.

 So now, Conor is off the biggest event ever.
 Costing the UFC tens of millions of dollars.
 Conor (a multi-millionaire) decided to take on a billionaire and this is what happened.
 The replacements are good, but nowhere near McGregor V Diaz2.
 Both sides may have been stubborn.
 But the fact is, we won’t get the fight for a while longer.
 And that is disappointing.

-Maybe the UFC where happy in the knowledge that they will get 1.5 million buys for UFC 200 and they want to spread that Conor magic through a few more cards during the year?
+Maybe the UFC were happy in the knowledge that they will get 1.5 million buys for UFC 200 and they want to spread that Conor magic through a few more cards during the year?
 Thus bringing the total gate receipts for the year up hugely.
 They are smart folk there in the UFC.

-So now for UFC 200 we have Jones v Cormier 2 as the main event.
+So now for UFC 200, we have Jones v Cormier 2 as the main event.
 I really hope Daniel beats jones.
 Based on the last Jones fight I think he can do it.
 Jon is a polarising figure.
 He is the best to ever fight in MMA an absolute beast, unbeatable when he is in the right frame of mind.
 But he has thrown it all away.

 He is human after the last fight.
 He could have been a dynasty fighter, one we talk about in our old age, but now he is a joke.
 So before something else happens in the world of MMA.
 I am submitting this piece to the editor.

 Until next week, its @nkeegan

-Images courtesy of
+Images courtesy of UFC.com